-Things have been very quiet on the blog front lately.
-Too quiet.
-But I’m back!
-Hubby and I recently took a trip to the Northern Cape and luckily for us it was still flower season.
+Hubby and I recently took a trip to the Northern Cape and luckily it was still within flower season.
 Flower season in the Northern Cape typically spells an explosion of colour in endless open spaces against the beautiful backdrop of mountains from August to September every year.

-We had to make some inquiries with family members and take a different route but what a sight it was when we finally saw the flowers.
-The flowers were mostly on farms so we were quite limited in terms of access.
+Our initial visit was to Leliefontein for a family get-together.
+We had to make some inquiries with locals and take a different route back home via Nourivier but what a sight it was when we finally saw the Namaqualand flowers!
+They were mostly on farms so we were quite limited in terms of access.
 But the that’s the beauty of taking the road less travelled, you can stop along the way and take your own sweet time snapping away and savouring the moment.
 And that’s exactly what we did!

-If you’re not up to the 7-9 hour drive to Namaqualand, why not visit one of the Cape region’s national parks!
-West Coast National Park is a burst of colour this time of the year and to top things off, it’s free week!
-That means free access to a selection of South African National Parks from the 12-16th September.
-So get out there :-)
+If you’re not up to the 6 hour drive to Namaqualand, why not visit one of the Cape region’s national parks!
+West Coast National Park is a burst of colour this time of the year and to top things off, the 2018 South African National Parks free week has been set for the 10-14 September.
+This means free access for South African citizens to a selection of national parks, so round up the family and get out there!